RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

     :language: yaml

 It uses the :ref:`SpacyFeaturizer` instead of the :ref:`ConveRTFeaturizer`.
-``SpacyFeaturizer`` provides pre-trained word embeddings from either GloVe or fastText in many different languages (see :ref:`pretrained-word-vectors`).
+:ref:`SpacyFeaturizer` provides pre-trained word embeddings from either GloVe or fastText in many different languages (see :ref:`pretrained-word-vectors`).

 If you don't use any pre-trained word embeddings inside your pipeline, you are not bound to a specific language